 Some people are hesitant to make a claim on their insurance policy for fear that their premium rates will increase.
 Section 3937.23 of the Ohio Revised Code protects these people.
 If the insured person is involved in an accident with an underinsured or uninsured motorist, and is not at fault for the accident, and has not broken any laws as a result of the accident, then insurance companies are expressly forbidden from increasing your rates.

-If you or a loved one has been involved in a car accident, get a free consult with the Chester Law Group Co.
-LPA today.
+If you or a loved one has been involved in a car accident, get a free consult with the Ohio Car Accident Lawyers today.